Virginia Allred Stacey Junior/Senior High School

 Virginia Allred Stacey Junior-Senior High School, also known as Stacey High School, is a public high school located on Lackland Air Force Base in the city of San Antonio, Texas (USA), and is classified as 2A by the UIL.
 This school is part of the Lackland Independent School District, which is geographically located within the boundaries of Lackland AFB, in southwestern San Antonio.
-In 2017, the school was rated "Met Standard" by the Texas Education Agency, with a 3-Star Distinction Designation for Academic Achievements in ELA/Reading, Science, and Top 25% Closing Performance Gaps.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency, with distinction designations for Academic Achievement in Science and Social Studies.